 The Commons Governance Model tries to ensure that all decisions are endorsed by, or at least is acceptable to, a sufficient majority of the Python community.

 Unfortunately the previous paragraph has two terms that are very hard to quantify in the general case: sufficient majority and Python community.
 This is because both terms in reality depend on the specific case that is being decided.
 To give an example of this difficulty: for a PEP that proposes a backward-compatible change to some API a simple majority of the core developers that were interested in voting on the PEP in the first place is probably sufficient.
 But for a change that has more farreaching consequences such as a Python3 to Python4 transition a real majority may be wanted, and a demonstration that at least there seems to be sufficient support in the user base.
 And for a change that transcends the Python-the-language, such as decisions on abolishing non-inclusive language, it becomes very vague.

 The Commons Governance Model attempts to sidestep this issue by not defining what the terms sufficient majority and Python community mean in the general case, by proposing a body that will decide so in specific cases.

-The model proposes creating a Council of Elders that oversees the decision process, determining whether a specific proposal has enough support on a case by case basis.
-There will be a vote on every individual PEP (or PEP-like decision), and the Council of Elders will declare whether the outcome of the vote is sufficient to carry the decision.
+The model proposes creating a Council of Elders that oversees the decision process, determining whether a specific proposal has enough support on a case-by-case basis.
+There will be a vote on every individual PEP, and the Council of Elders will declare whether the outcome of the vote is sufficient to carry the decision in this specific case.

 The model addresses only the roles traditionally held by the BDFL in the decision process, not other roles.